-The role of a music manager can vary widely in the industry.
-From pitching music to labels or even handling your music publishing, the goal of a music manager is that they support you and your career, and are willing to go to bat for you whenever possible.
+The role of a manager varies widely within the music industry.
+From pitching music to labels to handling your music publishing, the goal of a music manager is to support you and your career, and go to bat for you whenever possible.

-That being said, hiring a music manager isn’t always the right choice for an artist or band when first starting out in their career.
-When you’re putting together a team, it’s important to know the responsibilities they each entail, such as basics like knowing what a manager does and doesn’t do, before you consider working with one.
-In this article, we’ll break down the role of a manager, when it’s right to work with a manager, and some common contracts and deals you might see when signing with one.
+That being said, hiring a music manager isn’t always the right choice for an artist or band at the start of their career.
+When you’re putting together a team, it’s important to recognize the responsibilities a manager has — what they do and don’t do — before you consider working with one.
+In this article, we’ll break down the role of a manager, when it’s right to work with one, and some common contracts and deals you might see when signing with one.

-What is an Artist or Music Manager and what do they do?
+What Is an Artist or Music Manager and What Do They Do?

 Making and maintaining important connections

-- Securing signings and placements
+Securing signings and placements

-- Acting as touring agents
+Acting as touring agents

-- Advising on all music business matters
+Advising on all music business matters

 Dan Rutman, who works as a music manager as well as the label head for Solitaire Recordings, says that being a music manager is really about filling in the gaps.
 It’s pivotal to understand the strengths and weaknesses of the artist, and it’s also important to be ready to do other roles.
-Dan goes on to say “If your artist doesn’t have a publisher or a booking agent, you need to become that person”.
+Dan goes on to say “if your artist doesn’t have a publisher or a booking agent, you need to become that person.”

-When should I get a manager?
+When Should I Get a Manager?

-If you’re just starting your career out, maybe it’s not time for you to add a manager to the team yet.
-You may want to work towards establishing yourself more and wait until you feel that you need one.
+If you’re just starting your career, maybe it’s not time to add a manager to the team yet.
+You may want to work towards establishing yourself more and wait until you feel that you actually need one.
 Dan Rutman recommends trying to manage yourself first to get a better understanding of the role.
-That way, you’ll be able to get a good idea of what you can do and what you’ll be expecting from a manager, when you’re ready.
+That way, you’ll be able to get a good idea of what you can do and what you’ll be expecting from a manager when you’re ready.

 Kenny Hamilton and Malita the Mogul, two music managers that joined Songtrust for a discussion about music manager roles, had a lot of recommendations on where to get started.
 One first-step suggestion was that a manager should form a business entity for each of their clients to assist with financial organization and taxes.
 The next general steps that every music manager should ensure their clients are on top of include:

-- Distribution - Make sure your clients have finished their songs, had any relevant split discussions, and chosen a distributor to release their songs.
+Distribution - Make sure your clients have finished their songs, had any relevant split discussions, and chosen a distributor to release their songs.

-- Society Affiliation - Make sure your clients are affiliated with their local collection society, such as ASCAP or BMI in the US, and that you’ve recorded all their information in a secure place.
+Society Affiliation - Make sure your clients are affiliated with their local collection society, such as ASCAP or BMI in the U.S., and that you’ve recorded all their information in a secure place.

 Common Manager Deals

-When considering a deal with a manager, as with any deal, we encourage you to have a lawyer, one who’s well-versed with the music industry, to take a look at it before signing.
-Because you’ll be working so closely with this person for the foreseeable future, it’s important to make sure the contract is fair and each side is happy with the agreement.
-Here are some common parts of a contract that you might see:
+As with any other deal, we encourage you to have a lawyer when considering a deal with a manager — one who’s well-versed with the music industry.
+Since you’ll be working closely with this person for the foreseeable future, it’s important to make sure the contract is fair and each side is happy with the agreement.

 This is common in management deals.
 It outlines that a manager will receive income from the artist for deals that were made during the time the manager and artist worked together.